Community Mentoring

 “Not only have I become great friends with my mentor, I’ve also grown confidence in parenting and decision making, as well as achieving my goal of getting a job I really enjoy”

-Adult mentoring – Mentoring for people over the age of 18 with the aim of strengthening the individual or family unit through a one-to-one mentoring relationship.
+Adult Mentoring – Mentoring for people over the age of 18 with the aim of strengthening the individual or family unit through a one-to-one mentoring relationship.
 Interactions take place in the community or in the participant’s home.

 Our Mentors

-Our mentors come from diverse personal and professional backgrounds; this enables us to find a mentor who will be able to support the diverse needs and goals of each child, young person or family.
+Our mentors come from diverse personal and professional backgrounds; this enables us to find a mentor who will be able to support the various needs and goals of each child, young person or family.

-All our mentors go through a rigorous screening process in order to ensure they have the right combination of skills and character.
+All of our mentors go through a rigorous screening process in order to ensure they have the right combination of skills and character.
 This process includes:

 • Screening interview